Madhvan-Sharma/Attendance-Management-System/Readme.md

-# ATTENDANCE MANAGEMENT SYSTEM
+# ATTENDX

-Our project, “​Attendance Management System​” is a program which deals with the maintenance of student’s attendance details.
+Our project, “​Attendx​” is a program which deals with the maintenance of student’s attendance details.

 It allows teachers to mark their student’s attendance.
 It is maintaining a daily basis of attendance.